 You try to be cautious and ensure you avoid putting anything down the drain that would jam your pipes.
 You don’t place anything in the toilet except toilet paper; you don’t put coffee grounds, stringy vegetables, or oils down the kitchen sink; and you make sure to have screens on all your drains.
 But have you done absolutely everything in order to prevent a costly sewer line repair?

-Check outside because you may be forgetting the most detrimental problem of all: tree roots.
+Go outside because you may be forgetting the most detrimental problem of all: tree roots.

 Sewer line repair technicians at Strand Brothers Service Experts will use a sewer inspection camera to decide whether or not the sewer line has a tree root problem.
-Once the problem has been confirmed, our sewer line repair technician will discuss all of your options with you and help you decide the best way to proceed, whether that’s a trenchless sewer line replacement or just removing the tree roots.
+Once the problem has been confirmed, our sewer line repair technician will discuss all of your options with you and help you decide the best way to move forward, whether that’s a trenchless sewer line replacement or just removing the tree roots.

 Note, faster growing trees, such as ash, silver maples, or sycamore, may cause more problems because they grow more quickly.
 Slower growing trees are a better alternative, but they still need to be replaced every six to ten years to avoid their roots from causing a problem.
 Also, remember to plant trees away from your sewer lines, that way you can help stop damage and prevent those pesky (and sometimes expensive) sewer line repairs.
 If you’re not sure where your sewer lines are, ask Strand Brothers Service Experts to flag the path of the sewer pipes.

 So if you think your tree roots have invaded your sewer line or you have any plumbing issues at all, call Strand Brothers Service Experts in Austin and we are happy to visit and see if you need a sewer line repair or do a total plumbing maintenance to make sure your pipes are in tip-top shape.